List of YuYu Hakusho characters: Reverse Urashima

 Reverse Urashima (裏浦島, Ura Urashima), a parody of Urashima Tarō, wields a fishing pole as a weapon and the Reverse Magic Box ("Idun Box" in the English anime) against Kurama.
-The box of smoke makes anyone who breathes it reverse in age.
+The box of smoke makes anyone who breathes it grow younger.
 However, it inadvertently turns Kurama into his original, more powerful fox demon form, before he entered a human embryo.
-Terrified, Reverse Urashima begs for his life and begins to reveal his team's secrets, before being killed by Shishiwakamaru revealing he was a weak Illusion Beast.
+Terrified, Reverse Urashima begs for his life and begins to reveal his team's secrets, before being killed by Shishiwakamaru, revealing he was a weak Illusion Beast.

 Shishiwakamaru

 Shishiwakamaru (死々若丸), a parody of Minamoto no Yoshitsune who was known as 'Ushiwakamaru' in his childhood, is a swordsman who seeks to make himself famous.
 He quickly wins his first match against Kuwabara by teleporting him to the old Dark Tournament arena.
 He then faces the recently reappeared Masked Fighter (Genkai), who is now much weaker, having given Yusuke her aura.
-Upon learning he is facing the famous Genkai, Shishiwakamaru uses the Banshee Blade (魔哭鳴斬剣), a sword that channels the souls of the dead to amplify its attacks but is defeated when she absorbs and reflects his attack back at him.
+Upon learning he is facing the famous Genkai, Shishiwakamaru uses the Banshee Blade (魔哭鳴斬剣), a sword that channels the souls of the dead to amplify its attacks, but is defeated when she absorbs and reflects his attack back at him.
 During the fight for control of the Demon Plane, Shishiwakamaru is one of the demons that Genkai and Kurama train to fight for Yomi, though they eventually all disband to fight individually in the Demon Plane Unification Tournament.